Arnav-Saxena-India/WHATSAPP-MESSAGE-AUTOMATOR/README.md

 ### Installation 📥:
 -Download the main.py script on your pc
--Open it via any code editor (such as VSCODE,Pycharm,etc.)
+- Open it via any code editor (such as VSCODE,Pycharm,etc.)

--Type your account sid and authentication token from Twilio website.
+- Type your account sid and authentication token from Twilio website.

 -Save changes and run the program